 Marco Arment, Casey Liss, and John Siracusa, a trio of well-known software developers, writers and producers, run this very special show.
 It’s both sarcastic, and optimistic, and all-doom-and-gloom at times, but then it’s something else completely.
 It’s all over the place in the best sense possible.
 It is quite heavily Apple-leaning, since hosts been covering Apple or working with Apple stack for decades.
-Marco Arment, for instance, is the person responsible for Overcast, without a doubt the best podcast app out there.
+Marco Arment, for instance, is the person responsible for

 I couldn’t skip Indie Hackers, although this is probably one of the podcasts that I’m not entirely sure I like :) Sometimes it’s a lot of hype, and guests are this self-made kind of know-it-alls, but then they strike gold with a meaningful, inspiring, and overall great conversation with someone who’s humble because they truly know their stuff.
 Hit and miss, in short, but still worth a sub.

 As we all know, Apple invented podcasts.
 To exactly no one’s surprise, Apple is heavily covered by dozens of different shows.
 The company is beloved by some, and despised by others, but I really don’t know a single person who’s completely indifferent towards Apple.

 This is the oldest Mac and Apple show in existence; I remember watching one of the first ever HD videos I’ve ever watched, like, 50 years ago or something, and this first video was one of the how-to episodes of MBW (I still remember the opening score along with the video, and how long it took to download, and how very jittery it was on my old computer).
 One of my all-time favorites.